Outlook Calendar fields that sync to Notion

 Some fields become immutable after event creation in Outlook.
 If a field stops syncing updates, check whether the event was created as part of a recurring series.
 Certain properties can only be changed on the series master, not individual occurrences.

-These fields are useful for filtering events by availability status or controlling which events appear in shared views.
+These fields are useful for filtering events by visibility level or controlling which events appear in shared views.
 Exclude private events from a shared team database using filters, or filter to only Busy events so informational "Free" holds don't clutter your task list.

 Calendar name